evgenyneu/Glyptodon/README.md

+> 🚧🚧🚧 This is work in progress 🚧🚧🚧

 # Glyptodon, a UI widget for displaying 'no results' message in iOS

 This is a UI element for showing 'no results' message in iOS.